KimayaRaut/Online-Lecture-Scheduling-Module/README.md

 python main.py
 ```
 ### Usage
-Admin Panel:
+Admin Panel
+Login:

-Open your web browser and navigate to http://127.0.0.1:8000/admin.
+Open your web browser and navigate to http://127.0.0.1:8000/.
-Use the panel to view instructors, add courses, and assign lectures while managing scheduling conflicts.
+Log in using your admin username and password.
+Manage Instructors:

+After logging in, you can view the list of all instructors.
+Random users can be added as instructors.

+Add Courses:

+Navigate to the course management section.
+Add new courses by providing details such as Name, Level, and Description.

+Assign Lectures:

+Go to the lecture scheduling section.
+Assign lectures to instructors on specific dates.
+The system will prevent assigning more than one lecture to an instructor on the same date.

+Manage Schedules:

+When adding a course, you can assign dates to the selected instructor.
+The system will ensure no other course can be scheduled for the instructor on the same date.

 ### File Structure
 ```plaintext